 Our urban quality of life is built on safe neighborhoods, strong, reliable transportation options, and affordable public services.
 For Minnesota a high quality of urban life is a strategic advantage to attracting and retaining the next generation of businesses and employees to the state.

-- We must continue in our efforts to plan and build light rail, bus rapid transit, and neighborhood transit options while keeping fares affordable.
-If the DFL is able to maintain the majority in the House and re-elect Governor Dayton transportation funding will be a major emphasis in the next legislative session.
+We must continue in our efforts to plan and build light rail, bus rapid transit, and neighborhood transit options while keeping fares affordable.
+If the DFL is able to regain the majority in the House and retain the Governorship, transportation funding will be a major emphasis in the next legislative session.

 The state can play a key role in supporting the creation of jobs and should in this trying economy.
 That role can be direct through bonding for needed public projects-roads, bridges, public buildings-and enhance the ability of the private sector to create jobs through high quality public services, targeted policies that enhance the competitiveness of Minnesota firms and employ Minnesotans, and help position Minnesota as a leader in creating a greener 21st century economy.